Technical Whitepaper

 Generic PII libraries cover direct identifiers and financial PII reasonably well.
 They systematically miss two categories that dominate nonprofit free-text fields.

-The last two rows are where off-the-shelf redaction fails.
 A development database is full of sentences like "Margaret's husband is on dialysis, so she asked us to pause solicitations," text that no generic PII model is tuned to catch.
-The U.S. government's own definition of PII, in NIST Special Publication 800-122, explicitly includes information that is "linkable" to an individual, which is exactly what these free-text fields are.
+NIST Special Publication 800-122's definition of PII explicitly includes information that is "linkable" to an individual, which is exactly what these free-text fields are.

 3. Decision flow: can this data go into an AI tool?

 1. Does the data identify a person or their giving?
-Names, contact details, gift amounts, and the sensitive free text in donor notes all count.
-If it does not (an aggregate trend or a fully anonymized figure), it is safe to use even in a consumer tool.
+If not, it is safe to use even in a consumer tool.

 2. If it does, is the tool a free or consumer AI tool?
 If so, do not paste it.
 Redact first, or move the work to an approved tool.